Zorovnici/interpreter/README.md

 The interpreter handles the following errors:

-Violations of the BNF grammar, double declarations, missing declarations, uninitialized variables, and an empty input file.
+Violations of the BNF grammar, double declarations, missing declarations, uninitialized variables, and a nonexistent program/input file.

 ## Libraries used